+855 (0) 86 665 567

 Pradal Serey

-Khmer Pradal Serey is traditional Khmer kick boxing.
+Khmer Pradal Serey is traditional Khmer kickboxing.
 A match consists of five rounds and takes place in a boxing ring.
 There is a one or two-minute break in between each round.
 Before a match, boxers perform the praying rituals known as the Kun Krou.
 Traditional Cambodian music is played during a match.
-The instruments used are the Skor Yaul (a drum), the Sralai (a flute-like instrument) and the stringed Chhing.
+The instruments used are the Skor Yaul (a drum), the Sralai (a flute-like instrument), and the stringed Chhing.
 Boxers are required to wear leather gloves and shorts.

-Victory is instantaneously granted when a boxer delivers a knockout which is determined when the knocked down boxer is unable to continue the fight after a 10-second count by the referee.
+Victory is instantaneously granted when a boxer delivers a knockout which is determined when the knocked-down boxer is unable to continue the fight after a 10-second count by the referee.
 Victory is also determined at the end of the match when judges decide by a point system which fighter was more effective.
 If the fighters end up with the same score, a draw is called.

 Khmer Wedding

 Traditional Cambodian weddings are intricate affairs that consist of multiple ceremonies lasting three days and three nights.
 The wedding begins with the groom and his family traveling to the bride’s home bearing gifts to the bride’s family as dowry.
-Family members and friends are introduced, and wedding rings exchanged.
+Family members and friends are introduced, and wedding rings are exchanged.

-Customarily, three traditional songs accompany this first segment; the first song announcing the arrival of the groom and the next is on the presentation of the dowry followed by a final song to invite the elders to chew Betel Nut, an age-old Khmer tradition.
+Customarily, three traditional songs accompany this first segment; the first song announces the arrival of the groom and the next is on the presentation of the dowry followed by a final song to invite the elders to chew Betel Nut, an age-old Khmer tradition.
 Then it is the Tea Ceremony, at which the bride and groom offer tea to the spirits of their ancestors.

 The finale is the most memorable segment of the wedding.
 Family members and friends take turns to tie the bride’s and groom’s left and right wrists with ‘blessing strings’.
 The praises and wishes of happiness, good health, success, prosperity, and long-lasting love are acknowledged and witnessed by the loud sound of the gong and joyful cheers.